 In contrast, others have clauses in their warranties that include invalidating terms.
 Never forget to read those terms before jumping into the saltwater.

-In short, check out what does the warrant of your pontoon cover?
-If it does not cover the saltwater damage, you should drop the idea of heading towards any saltwater body.
+In short, check out what your pontoon’s warrant covers.
+If it does not cover saltwater damage, you should avoid heading towards any saltwater body.

 When in doubt, contact your manufacturer and clear things up.